 - Only one onpage analysis possible without registration

 Exactly one analysis for one URL can be performed at the provider Dareboost.
 The result is a rather extensive analysis of important SEO factors such as page performance, page compression, heading structure, link structure, or metadata.
 The results are presented clearly in list form and contain detailed information on weak points for possible improvements, including examples.

 However, if you want to perform more analyses, you have to register with the provider.
 Then up to five queries per month are possible free of charge.

 Conclusion Onpage Tools: Free software only for small projects

 A professional onpage tool has become indispensable if you want to be successful with your own website.
-This is the only way to correctly implement and continuously improve the increasingly complex technical, structural and content-related requirements of a website from the very beginning.
+This is the only way to correctly implement and continuously improve the increasingly complex technical, structural, and content-related requirements of a website from the very beginning.

 Although there are numerous free onpage tools on the market, they usually only offer partial functionalities of an onpage analysis.
-In addition, the query options are often limited to only a few URLs, which makes them unsuitable for larger sites or projects.
+Also, the query options are often limited to only a few URLs, which makes them unsuitable for larger sites or projects.
 Therefore, you should use a paid tool for the onpage analysis of large Internet projects, which offers the required range of functions.
 The monthly costs for this, starting at 30 euros, are usually amortized very quickly through successful SEO measures.